zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 To guarantee compatibility, the indexer perfectly matches vLLM's content-addressing logic.

-* **Token Chunking**: Prompts are converted to tokens, which are then grouped into fixed-size chunks (default: 256).
+* **Token Chunking**: Prompts are converted to tokens, which are then grouped into fixed-size chunks (default: 16).
 * **Hash Algorithm**: A chained hash is computed.
-Each block's key is the **lower 64 bits of a SHA-256 hash**, generated from the CBOR-encoded `[parentHash, tokenChunk]` tuple.
+Each block's key is the **lower 64 bits of a SHA-256 hash**, generated from the CBOR-encoded `[parentHash, tokenChunk, extraKeys]` tuple.
 * **Initialization**: The hash chain starts with a configurable `HashSeed`.
-This value **must** align with the `PYTHONHASHSEED` environment variable in the vLLM pods to ensure hashes are consistent across the entire system.
+This value's source **must** align with the `PYTHONHASHSEED` environment variable in the vLLM pods to ensure hashes are consistent across the entire system.

 #### Index Backends

 The `kvblock.Index` is an interface with swappable backends.

 * **In-Memory (Default)**: A very fast, thread-safe, two-level LRU cache using `hashicorp/golang-lru`.
 The first level maps a block key to a second-level cache of pods that have the block.
 It prioritizes speed over persistence, which is usually the right trade-off for ephemeral cache data.
 * **Redis (Optional)**: A distributed backend that can be shared by multiple indexer replicas.
-It offers scalability and persistence, but this may be overkill given the short lifetime of most KV-cache blocks.
+It can offer scalability and persistence, but this may be overkill given the short lifetime of most KV-cache blocks.

 #### Tokenization Subsystem